 These guidelines were developed by the OMPA in coordination with Oregon Film, the local chapters of unions and guilds, local department heads and equipment vendors in the industry.
-They have also borrowed from guidelines offered by sources like AMPTP, Joint Unions (IATSE, DGA, SAG-AFTRA, Teamsters), BECTU, Nordic Film Guide, the EU and others.
+They also reference guidelines offered by sources like AMPTP, Joint Unions (IATSE, DGA, SAG-AFTRA, Teamsters), BECTU, Nordic Film Guide, the EU and others.
 We have also tried to be as comprehensive as possible by incorporating the thoughts, suggestions and concerns of our Oregon cast and crew.

 Assign COVID-Specific Personnel

 It is strongly recommended that every production should include some form of dedicated COVID-19-specific Health & Safety Personnel that manages new production protocols required to keep crews safe in a post-pandemic world.
-The IATSE-DGA-SAG-Teamsters-AMPTP Protocols calls this a Health Safety Supervisor.
+The IATSE-DGA-SAG-Teamsters-AMPTP Protocols calls this a COVID-19 Compliance Supervisor.
 In addition, a written and agreed to COVID-19-specific health and safety policy needs to be in place on all shoots.
 This is a requirement for projects utilizing the state incentive programs and by some permitting agencies.

 Pay attention to everyone’s mental health